Understanding Functional Expenses – Part 3 of 4

 You may incur other program expenses; these are just examples of program expenses we see often.
 Also, the methodology you use to allocate common costs may be different from the approaches listed above.

 ASU 2016-14 requires audited financial statements to disclose the “methods used to allocate costs among program and support functions.”
 If you have been through an audit, you likely have had to support allocations of common costs for your auditors.
 The new standards add the requirement to disclose your methodology in the notes to the financial statements.

 As you can see, the process of assigning and allocating expenses to functional areas is subject to estimation and judgment.
 It is far from an exact science!

-In our next post we will go over options for tracking and reporting functional expenses in QuickBooks (or other bookkeeping software).
+In our next post, Understanding Functional Expenses – Part 4 of 4, we go over options for tracking and reporting functional expenses in QuickBooks (or other bookkeeping software).
 We’ll also share a guide and “cheat sheet” to help you with developing functional allocations of common costs and reporting functional expenses on Form 990.
 We know this is a challenging area for small nonprofits and that you’d rather be working on making the world a better place.
 We appreciate all that you do and hope we can make your world a better place.

 Leave a Comment

 You must be logged in to post a comment.